sloganking/Assembly-Fibonacci/README.md

 ## Notes

-- It is hightly suggested to [turn the simulator clock speed to 16 hz](https://i.imgur.com/BSKkctX.png)
+- It is hightly recommended to [turn the simulator clock speed to 16 hz](https://i.imgur.com/BSKkctX.png)